 Outside of film processing, they provide scanning, printing, and enlargements.

 Sheffield Photographic Centre is another photoshop that accepts film and disposable cameras for developing in Sheffield.
-That said, film is outsourced to Peak Imaging.
+That said, film is outsourced to AG Photo Lab in Birmingham.

 Especially compared to England, there aren’t very many places to develop film in Wales.
-Fortunately, the few labs that still offer the service are good options.
+Fortunately, there are still a few options.
 Here’s where you can develop film in Cardiff and North Wales.

 Where to Develop Film in Cardiff